VictorHugo59/HopeCanvas/README.md

 # Hope Canvas

-An NFT Marketplace platform based on the VARA Blockchain where users can upload NFTs to fund impactful social causes.
+An NFT Marketplace platform based on the VARA Blockchain where users can upload and sell NFTs to fund impactful social causes.

 ## Building Locally